Oliver Askew

-Oliver Clark Askew (born December 12, 1996) is an American racing driver.
+Oliver Clark Askew (born December 12, 1996) is an American racing driver who serves as a reserve driver for Andretti Global in Formula E. Askew last competed in the 2021-22 Formula E World Championship for Andretti Autosport in Season 8.
 He is the 2019 Indy Lights champion.

 Racing career

 Early career

 Askew began karting at the age of eight in Jupiter.
 He finished third and sixth in the Rotax Max Challenge Grand Finals, and won the BNL Senior Max series in his European debut in 2015.
 At the end of the year, he signed with Absolute Racing to make his open-wheel debut in the last two rounds of the Formula Masters China, with two podium finishes in six races, but he failed to secure a racing program for 2016 due to a lack of funding.

 In 2016, after being spotted during a winning performance in a one-off Skip Barber Racing Summer Series round at Road America, Askew was selected as a Team USA Scholarship recipient.
 This enabled him to compete in the Formula Ford Festival and the Walter Hayes Trophy, in which Askew won his heat and finished second in the final.
 Later in 2016, he won the $200,000 2016 Mazda Road to Indy Shootout at Mazda Raceway Laguna Seca to compete in the 2017 USF2000 championship.